-Due to its towering presence in the financial market, indices are considered as one of the most popular assets of Stellar Finance.
-This popularity is due to the fact that this asset is linked with mainly all the other assets available in the binary options industry.
-Also known as the stock market, this market is also the largest of the industry.
-Furthermore, the index market is so vast that it has been cautiously segmented by continents.
+Due to their towering presence in the financial market, indices are considered as one of the most popular assets.
+Their popularity can be attributed to the fact that they are linked with all the other assets available in the binary options industry.
+Furthermore, the index market, also known as the stock market, is so vast that it has been cautiously segmented by continents.
 That is, Asia has its set of indices just like the United States has its own indices.

 An index is defined as being a representation of the combined performance of several giant companies.
-In other words, an index is a portfolio of stocks which will give indications concerning the performance of a segment of an overall market.
-For example, Apple and Microsoft are both part of the Dow Jones Industrial index, meaning that if the price of the shares of Apple decrease, the performance of the Dow Jones will be low too.
+In other words, an index is a portfolio of stocks or companies which will give indications concerning the performance of a segment of an overall market.
+For example, Apple and Microsoft are both part of the Nasdaq Composite l index, meaning that if the price of the shares of Apple decrease, the performance of Nasdaq will be downbeat too.

 The origins of the index market

 The index market was created as it was too difficult and time consuming to keep track of the performance of every stock which was traded in a country.
 Therefore, to have a better control on the performance of the different securities, the index market was created.
 This market was used to track the performance of the stock market as a whole.